COVID-19 Updates: Taking steps to return to normal.

 Thank you for your cooperation and happy trails!

 Always check our trail report or call the Visitor Experience Desk at 403-678-2400 before your visit to get the latest updates on trail conditions.
-The Canmore Nordic Centre also host provincial, national and international events during which trail closures may occur.
-Be sure to visit the links below for an update on events and trail closures.

 Please respect the rules below at all times to avoid encounters that could lead to personal injuries or destruction of wildlife.
 Help us keep our wildlife WILD.
 Don’t feed or disturb wildlife.